Jonathan India Player Props: Reds vs. Padres

-The Cincinnati Reds, including Jonathan India (.256 on-base percentage in past 10 games, 88 points below season-long percentage), battle starting pitcher Michael Wacha and the San Diego Padres at Great American Ball Park, Saturday at 1:40 PM ET.
+Jonathan India -- .139 average over his past 10 games -- will be in action for the Cincinnati Reds against the San Diego Padres, with Adrian Morejon on the hill, on July 2 at 1:40 PM ET.

-In his previous game he had a one-hit showing (1-for-5) against the Padres.
+In his most recent game, he racked up four RBI (going 1-for-3 with a home run and a walk) against the Padres.

 Jonathan India Game Info & Props vs. the Padres